brydzu/basic_laravel_cms/readme.md

 - add sidebar (Providers?)
 - add tag cloud in sidebar.
 - add list of categories in sidebar.
-- add WYSIWYG editor in admin panel (see Edwin's additions to course)
 - possibly update Pretty URL to latest version.
 - Add Disquis Comments (as per Edwin's tutorial)